mustafalail/TPV-Tool/README.md

 Select the file containing the class diagram that will be analyzed and press *Open*.
 ### 4. Choosing a TOCL Temporal Property from a File.
 The second input necessary is a TOCL temporal property.
-This can be inputted in three different ways.
+A user can input a property in three different ways.

 1. Using a prespecified TOCL property saved in a .tocl file.
 2. Specifying a TOCL property manually from scratch.